bahmanm/ifem-os/README.md

   - bootloader loads the OS from the disk (image) into memory and hands the control over to kernel.
   - kernel
-    * does basic harware init routine
+    * does basic hardware init routine
     * enables the protected mode
     * sets up two interrupt handlers (timer and keyboard)
-  - interrupt handlers print the keycode on each keyboard interrupt and announce a message every 200 timer ticks.
+  - interrupt handlers print the key-code on each keyboard interrupt and announce a message every 200 timer ticks.

 Here's a recording of its execution: